Riyadh: Sports

 On 29 February 2020, the world's richest thoroughbred horse race took place at the King Abdulaziz Racetrack in Riyadh.
 The Saudi Cup is a new race for thoroughbreds aged four and up, to be run at weight-for-age terms over 1800m (9f).
 The prize money is US$20m with a prize of US$10m to the winner and prize money down to tenth place.
 The Saudi Cup is perfectly positioned between the Pegasus World Cup and the Dubai World Cup to attract the best horses from around the world to compete for horse racing's richest prize.
 Putting the Kingdom of Saudi Arabia on the international horseracing map, the Saudi Cup will also hold an undercard of international races on both dirt and the new turf course.

 On 26 April 2020, Saudi Arabia entered the bidding process for the 2030 Asian Games; their main rival for this event was Doha, Qatar.
 On 16 December 2020, it was announced that Riyadh will host the 2034 Asian Games.

-Esports in Riyadh began its journey with the city's first major tournament, the GSA E-Sports Cup, in 2018.
+Esports in Riyadh began with the city's first major tournament, the GSA E-Sports Cup, in 2018.
 The Saudi Esports Federation further boosted this growth by organizing the Gamers8 festival in 2022 and 2023.
 The 2023 edition of the festival offered the largest prize pool in the history of global competitive esports at the time, totaling $45 million.
 As part of the Gamers8 festival, the Riyadh Masters, a Dota 2 tournament, boasted a significant prize pool of $15 million, surpassed only by the Fortnite World Cup Finals and The International in the history of esports tournaments.
 Gamers8 would be replaced by the Esports World Cup in 2024, which boasts a total prize pool of over $60 million, which will be the largest prize pool in the history of global competitive esports, split among at least 20 different tournaments and a Club Championship for esports organizations.